 Finally, we get to widths!
 The width of the ‘planks’ can vary from the ‘narrow’ boards from 115mm – 125mm (4 5/8″ – 5″) to ‘wide’ boards of around 230mm – 250mm (9″ – 10″).

-In the job described in this post, I used the narrow boards, which, with their bevelled edges look beautiful as a finished job.
-However, and it’s a very big however, there is insufficient ‘grip’ between the boards and the underlay to prevent movement between adjoining boards.
+In the job described in this post, I used the narrow boards, which, with their beveled edges look beautiful as a finished job.
+However, and it’s very big, however, there is insufficient ‘grip’ between the boards and the underlay to prevent movement between adjoining boards.
 This is not something I have ever experienced with the wider boards.
 The bottom line is that I would always choose a wide board for any future project I do.